PrasannaPandugula/my-hashnode-repo/cmgi66itf000202le0tf8gl02.md

 ### Kubernetes Components

-Kubernetes has two main components that allow it to function
+Kubernetes has two main components that allow it to function.

 **1\.
 Clusters**